huyingxi/wechaty_selfie/2017-09-17-wechaty-the-bot-selfie.md

 Wechaty can help developers quickly build applications based on Wechat, and it was born with a huge number of Potential users.

-So I build a fun application based on Wechaty - [wechaty_selfie](https://github.com/huyingxi/wechaty_selfie), Which is a ChatBot that can score self-portraits.
+So I build a fun application based on Wechaty, called [wechaty_selfie](https://github.com/huyingxi/wechaty_selfie), which is a ChatBot that can score self-portraits.